-Posted on 21 August 2018 by Caroline Turley, Head of Crime, Justice & Attitudes
+Posted on 21 August 2018 by Caroline Turley, Director of Crime, Justice and Attitudes

 Today we published our report, 'Personal narratives of serious incidents at sea and on the coast' for the RNLI about the experiences of people who have survived an incident at sea, or witnessed one where someone lost their life.

 I’ve done a lot of qualitative research with people who have been bereaved by death from ‘unnatural causes’, including murder, manslaughter and suicide, as well as those with other complications, such as deaths in police custody.
 Losing someone you love is painful whatever the cause, but death from unnatural causes perhaps comes with additional pressures.
 These can include feelings of guilt and self-blame as well as media interest.
 Winston’s Wish (a charity that supports children after the death of a parent or sibling) articulates these pressures well, giving the example of being bereaved by suicide as ‘grief with the volume turned up’.

 Here are my reflections of carrying out in-depth interviews with people who have experienced this type of loss.